osmlab/editor-layer-index/FAQ.md

 Within that document are variations for general and creative commons waivers.

 https://wiki.osmfoundation.org/wiki/Licence/Waiver_and_Permission_Templates

+Completed imagery waivers should be stored in this repository in the same location as the corresponding .geojson source files.
+Please save the completed waiver as a .pdf, using the a similar name as the .geojson source file.<br/>
+(For example `NYS2017-orthos.geojson`, `NYS2017-orthos-waiver.pdf`)

 ## How can I draw a bounding polygon?